Rockset

 Sample Query

-Below is a sample query to suggest movies to a user based on their genre preference and the movie's rating.
+Below is a sample query that suggests movies to a user based on their genre preference and the movie's rating.
 Since genre is an array field (as a single movie may fit multiple genres), we use UNNEST to expand this array and create a record for each (genre, movie) pair.
-We also exclude movies rated by a specified user.
+We'll also choose to exclude movies rated by a specified user.

 SELECT